 Employees who are misclassified as independent contractors are denied access to critical benefits and protections provided by law.
 If you suspect you have been hired an independent contractor when you should be an employee, get in touch with Florin Gray Bouzas Owens, LLC.
 Our Tampa employment lawyer can tell you if you have a case and what damages you may be entitled to claim.
 To schedule a free consultation, contact us today.

 An independent contractor is someone who provides goods and services on a contract basis, rather than earning a set hourly or salary wage.
 Under Florida workers’ compensation law, an employee is defined as “any person who receives remuneration from an employer for the performance of any work or service while engaged in any employment under any appointment or contract for hire or apprenticeship, express or implied, oral or written, whether lawfully or unlawfully employed, and includes, but is not limited to, aliens and minors.”
 The statute also states that the term “employee” includes any person who is an officer of a corporation and performs services for remuneration for that corporation within the state, whether or not those services are continuous.

 There are specific distinctions under the law between an employee and an independent contractor, and misclassification can have significant financial implications.
 Our independent contractor attorneys can review your employment contract and workplace responsibilities to determine what your classification should be.
 From there, we will tailor a legal strategy based on your circumstances.
 You may be entitled to file a claim for compensation for the losses you have suffered because of misclassification.

 Our firm offers a free initial consultation to determine whether you have a case before proceeding.
-We are dedicated advocates for our clients and take a hands-on approach, devising comprehensive strategies specifically tailored to their needs.
+We are dedicated advocates for our clients and take a hands-on approach, devising comprehensive strategies specifically tailored to your needs.
 We are compassionate and understanding, and all our legal decisions are informed by your specific circumstances.